 UniMAP's Biosystems Engineering is considered as the biology-focused evolution of typical Agricultural Engineering programme and applies to all living organism systems with an exception of human.
-It is an engineering programme that "applies and integrates knowledge in sciences, applied biological, mathematics. agricultural environmental and sciences, and engineering to solve problems and innovate solutions involving biological systems".
+It is an engineering programme that "applies and integrates knowledge in sciences, mathematics, applied biological, environmental and agricultural sciences, and engineering to solve problems and innovate solutions involving biological systems".
 The curriculum structure of Biosystems Engineering encompasses courses and exposures related to disciplines in automation and emerging technologies, information technology, power and machinery, postharvest technology, structures and environment, soil and water, and sustainable agriculture.

-Dean Dr. Muhammad Syarhabil Ahmad e-mail: syarhabil@unimap.edu.my
+Dean Assoc.
+Prof. Dr. Muhammad Syarhabil Ahmade-mail: syarhabil@unimap.edu.my

-Deputy Dean (Academic and Research) Dr. Ku Syahidah Ku Ismail e-mail: kusyahidah@unimap.edu.my
+Deputy Dean (Academic And Research) Dr. Akmal Hadi Ma'Radzi e-mail: akmalhadi@unimap.edu.my